ACM40960/project-project-in-maths-modelling/README.md

 </div>

-- **Improved classes**: *BlackBear* and *WildBoar* consistently improved across all enhanced models. *Cow* improved in both attention-based variants, but the gain disappeared when the Efficient3DBB head was added.
+- **Improved classes**: *BlackBear* and *WildBoar* consistently improved across all YOLOv8n-based variants and YOLOv11n (compared to YOLOv8n). *Cow* improved in both attention-based variants, but the gain disappeared when the Efficient3DBB head was added.
-- **Degraded classes**: *Dog* performed worse in all enhanced models compared to the baseline, though the addition of Efficient3DBB partially mitigated the drop.
+- **Degraded classes**: *Dog* and *Y.T.Marten* performed worse in all YOLOv8n-based variants compared to the baseline models, though the addition of Efficient3DBB partially mitigated the drop in *Dog*.
-- **Stable classes**: Large, high-contrast species such as *AmurTiger*, *Leopard*, and *MuskDeer* remained stable across all variants.
+- Most species (e.g., *AmurTiger*, *Leopard*, *MuskDeer*) still remain high in all variants with only minor fluctuations.

 For additional metrics such as **F1-score**, **Precision**, **Recall** curves, please refer to the files in the [`results/*_val/`](results/) directories.